ap1985243/todo_list/README.md

 ## Deleting a completed task

-To delete a completed task, click on the "Delete" button next to the task.
+To delete a completed task, click on the "**Delete**" button next to the task.
 The task will be removed from the list.

 # License